-When you are booking just flights, you will most of the time save money booking online; There are some situations where a travel agent can be useful if you qualify for special prices or book larger groups of people.
+When you are booking just flights, you will most of the time save money booking online; There are some situations where a travel agent can be helpful if you qualify for special prices or book larger groups of people.

 How much do travel agents make per booking?

 A good and professional travel agent should be prepared to share the fees charged.
-Ideally, the travel agent will not charge you more than you pay if booking directly, and will make a living from commissions from travel partners and suppliers.
+Ideally, the travel agent will not charge you more than you pay if booking directly and will make a living from commissions from travel partners and suppliers.

 Is it cheaper to book flights online or with a travel agent?

 In most cases, it would be less expensive to book flights online.

 The cost of booking a flight can vary depending on various factors, such as the airline, route, time of year, and demand.
 In general, booking flights online through a travel website or directly through the airline’s website can often be cheaper than booking through a travel agent.

 Online booking platforms usually offer competitive prices because they can access a wide range of flight options and compare prices across multiple airlines.
 Additionally, some airlines may offer exclusive discounts or promotions for online bookings that are unavailable through travel agents.